Chriton/Firebase-Arduino/Arduino Project/README.md

 ## Removing an arduino library

 - To remove a library you need delete the library's folder and then restart Arduino IDE.
-On mac OS the libraries are located in ~/Documents/Arduino/libraries.
+On mac OS the default location of the libraries is ~/Documents/Arduino/libraries.

+Note that you can always change the location of the libraries by going to Arduino IDE -> Preferences -> Settings -> Sketchbook location -> and set your own location.
+In there a "library" folder will be created and used by Arduino IDE.

 ## Arduino Hardware